xiyan19/TransAST/README.md

 **./transformer/spm.py**: Train the compressed data from char_corpus to generate an spm model (.model) for subsequent feature processing.

-where
--   `'.........'`: Be replaced with the specific location of the corresponding file.
+where`'.........'`(argument) in above every file: Be replaced with the specific location of the corresponding file.
+Please replace it according to your condition.

-Please check configuration files in  `configs/`, and you can always add your own model config.

 ## Translation task